The Most Influential Figures in Crypto Right Now, Backed by Evidence

 While CZ dominates globally, Brian Armstrong has positioned Coinbase as the bridge between crypto and regulated finance.
 Coinbase joined the S&P 500 in 2025, a symbolic milestone that signaled Wall Street now considers a crypto exchange a mainstream American company.
 Armstrong laid out an aggressive 2026 roadmap to build what he calls an "everything exchange," combining crypto, equities, prediction markets, and commodities on one platform.

-Coinbase's Base layer-2 network hit record on-chain activity in 2025, and the company launched traditional stock trading with zero commissions and 24-hour access.
-Goldman Sachs upgraded Coinbase stock to a "buy" rating in early 2026 based on its expanding infrastructure business.
-Armstrong's net worth sits between $9 billion and $14 billion, but his real influence comes from Coinbase's position as the regulated on-ramp that institutions trust.
+Coinbase's Base layer-2 network hit record on-chain activity in 2025, and the company launched traditional stock trading with zero commissions.
+Goldman Sachs upgraded Coinbase stock to a "buy" rating in early 2026.
+Armstrong's real influence comes from Coinbase's position as the regulated on-ramp that institutions trust.
 When the SEC dismissed its enforcement case against Coinbase in 2025, it removed one of the biggest regulatory clouds over the entire industry.

 Larry Fink, CEO of BlackRock

 Larry Fink's transformation from crypto skeptic to crypto advocate is one of the most consequential shifts in the industry's history.
 In 2017, he dismissed Bitcoin as a tool for money laundering.
-By 2025, he was calling it "digital gold" and an "asset of fear" for people worried about currency debasement.
-The vehicle for that shift is BlackRock's iShares Bitcoin Trust (IBIT), which became the fastest fund in ETF history to cross major AUM milestones, surpassing $70 billion in assets under management and holding over 770,000 BTC.
+By 2025, he was calling it "digital gold."
+The vehicle for that shift is BlackRock's iShares Bitcoin Trust (IBIT), which became the fastest fund in ETF history to cross major AUM milestones, surpassing $70 billion in assets and holding over 770,000 BTC.

 Fink's influence goes deeper than one product.
-In a December 2025 op-ed co-authored with BlackRock's COO in The Economist, he predicted that Bitcoin and digital assets could grow faster than the internet did in its early years.
-He has publicly discussed sovereign wealth funds potentially allocating 2% to 5% of their portfolios to Bitcoin.
+In a December 2025 op-ed in The Economist, he predicted that Bitcoin and digital assets could grow faster than the internet did in its early years.
+He has publicly discussed sovereign wealth funds potentially allocating 2% to 5% of portfolios to Bitcoin.
 BlackRock also launched the BUIDL fund, a $2.8 billion tokenized money market fund.
-When the history of crypto's institutional era is written, Fink's conversion will be one of its defining chapters.

 Cathie Wood, CEO of ARK Invest